Tabs — Smart UI JavaScript API

 Default value

-<smart-tabs tab-layout='dropdown'></smart-tabs>
+<smart-tabs tab-layout="dropdown"></smart-tabs>

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-let tabLayout = tabs.tabLayout;
+const tabLayout = el.tabLayout;

 Specifies or retrieves the position of the tab strip within the user interface, determining where the tab strip is displayed (e.g., top, bottom, left, or right) relative to the main content area.